waqqasiq/n-queen-problem-using-genetic-algorithm/README.md

 - Step 2: Fitness value of the chromosome is calculated
 - Step 3:If fitness is not equal to Fmax
 - Step 4: Reproduce new chromosomes from 2 randomly selected best chromosomes
-- Step5: Mutation may take place
+- Step 5: Mutation may take place
 - Step 6: New chromosomes added to population
 - Repeat Step 2 to 6 until a chromosome (solution) with Fitness value = Fmax is found